chima6985/chima6985/README.md

 <img align='right' width='400' src='https://miro.medium.com/v2/resize:fit:720/1*IRGHmiGsa16stedQvIaZfw.gif'>

 - 🔭 I’m currently working on [building highly sophsticated user friendly mobile apps](https://github.com/chima6985/Dice)
-- - 🔭 I’m currently a student of landmark university Omu-Aran Kwara state Nigeria
-- 🌱 I’m currently learning Dart And Flutter 🎯
+- 🌱 I’m currently and continually trying to develop my skills with the use of Dart🎯 And Flutter, to build mobile apps
 - 👯 I’m looking to collaborate on open source projects
 - 📫 How to reach me: **<chimaokeke2006@gmail.com>**
 - looking to collaborate